karpo27/Challenge_OracleONE_Hotel_Alura/README.md

 - [Contributing](#Contributing)

 ## Features
+- User-friendly graphical interface
-Among the project's features, reservations and guests can be created, edited, and modified.
-Although user authentication without implementing Spring Security was used for this project, it is recognized that this is the ideal implementation option.
+- Reservations and guests can be created, edited, and modified
+- User authentication
+- Beautiful designs

 MySQL was used for database management.
 A stored procedure was created that automatically releases rooms when the application starts by comparing the system date with the end dates of the reservations.
 A trigger was also created that automatically generates the invoice at the time of inserting a reservation, calculating the costs according to the room type and the days between dates.
 Finally, a trigger was created that recalculates the costs when updating a reservation.
 A script named ScriptHotels.sql is included that contains everything necessary to create the database.

 ## Technologies
-Spring Boot 3 Maven Hibernate Thymeleaf CSS.
+- Spring Boot 3
+- Maven
+- Hibernate
+- CSS
+- MYSQL